justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

   - /posts/2025/05/hugo-syntax-highlighting/
 ---

 My intro to Hugo was back in 2016, a mere 3 years after its [inception](https://en.wikipedia.org/wiki/Hugo_(software)), when I was in my early days of learning web development.
 Quite a bit has changed since then, both in what Hugo is capable of and my understanding of how to actually code.
-I'm far from being a frontend dev, but I've gathered a collection of snippets that I've stumbled along the way in bringing this website up to more modern standards.
+I'm far from being a frontend dev, but I've gathered a collection of snippets that I've stumbled upon along the way in bringing this website up to more modern standards.

 <!--more-->